-- Meet and greet students in a courteous manner at the door using student names and building trust and rapport. - Ensure 'threshold' and 'strong start' strategies are implemented. - Seat students according to a teacher designed seating plan utilizing ClassCharts. - Ensure students are learning as soon as they enter the lesson independent 'Do Now' activity. - Ensure that uniform is correct as students enter, and again before they leave.
-Students may remove their blazers but they should be put back on before leaving the classroom. - Ensuring that ALL students have their ARCK Records open on desks at all times with bags on the floor and coats on backs of their chairs.
+- Meet and greet students in a courteous manner at the door using student names and building trust and rapport. - Ensure 'threshold' and 'strong start' strategies are implemented. - Seat students according to a teacher designed seating plan utilising ClassCharts. - Ensure students are learning as soon as they enter the lesson independent 'Do Now' activity. - Ensure that uniform is correct as students enter, and again before they leave. - Ensuring that ALL students have their ARCK Records open on desks at all times with bags on the floor and coats on backs of their chairs.
 ARCK Records are crucial at BBEC.
-Equipment should be on desks. - Ensure that there is a structured finish with students remaining seated until the bell goes, and then dismiss them row by row/table by table. - Model our core values of ambition, resilience, courtesy and kindness in the classroom and on the corridor.
+Equipment should be on desks. - Ensure that there is a structured finish with students remaining seated until the bell goes, and then dismiss them row by row/table by table. - Model our core values of Ambition, Resilience, Courtesy and Kindness in the classroom and on the corridor.